Onshore Software Development

 2. Legal Systems and Taxes

 If salaries vary from country to country, it’s even worse with legal systems and taxes.
 Looking for offshore options means getting to know rather intimately all the necessary legalities to run the whole process smoothly.
 Surprisingly, there’s less for you to worry about than you might think.
-The outsourcing company will take care of its own employees, taking care of their salaries, fees, payroll tax costs, insurance and benefits.
+The outsourcing company, particularly EOR service providers, help navigate the complexities of international employment laws while taking care of its own employees, managing their salaries, fees, payroll tax costs, insurance and benefits.
 The only thing you need to pay attention to is invoicing, which may require some further reading.

 You also need to consider the tax implications.
 Potentially, taxes can be something to be taken advantage of.
 Certain countries like Poland or Romania have introduced tax incentives for IT companies to promote offshore outsourcing.
 But in some cases, it might generate detrimental costs that would make the proposed transaction unlucrative — that’s why you need to take into account all the tax benefits and tax detriments first.